Dark Mode

 After entering the U.S. on your marriage-based visa, you will receive a:

-• Conditional Green Card, if you were married for less than two years (Read more on how to remove conditions from your Green Card in our recent blog).
+• Conditional Green Card, if you were married for less than two years (read more on how to remove conditions from your Green Card).

 A woman at an interview at an U.S. Embassy